natefinch/npf/content/code/pie.md

 +++

-#### Pie isa Go package that provides a toolkit for creating plugins for Go applications.
+#### Pie is a Go package that provides a toolkit for creating plugins for Go applications.

     import "github.com/natefinch/pie"